gekkekoe/esphome-ecodan-hp/docs/auto-adaptive.md

 ---

+## Persistent Learning

+A significant advantage of this system is that all learned parameters, specifically the crucial **`heating_curve_offset`** and **`cooling_curve_offset`**, are automatically saved to the ESP32's flash memory.

+Unlike the native Mitsubishi auto-adaptive function, which can lose its learned data after a power cycle, this implementation ensures that a reboot or power outage **does not cost time to re-learn**.
+The system immediately resumes operation with its last known optimal settings, ensuring continuous efficiency.

+---

 ## Important Note on Operating Mode

 For this feature to function correctly, the heat pump must be set to a **Fixed Flow Temperature** mode for both heating and cooling.
 The Auto-Adaptive algorithm takes over the role of the built-in heating curve by dynamically adjusting this fixed setpoint.

 ---